Robpol86/robpol86.com/docs/posts/2025/2025-07-23-truenas-scale-telegraf.md

 I first started running my own Grafana at home in 2017 with InfluxDB and Telegraf.
 I've also setup Grafana to alert me via Discord.

+## TODOs

+- Fresh install, confirm hostname is "truenas".
+Don't change it and see if grafana.json can remain unmodified

 ## Prerequisites

 Before starting there are a few things we need to setup: